temper-studios/graph-file-format/README.md

 # graph-file-format
-The .graph file format is a text file format used to save and load hierarchical data.
+The .graph file format is a plain text file format used to save and load hierarchical data.
 It was designed primarily for games to save information about game state which is usually hierarchical.
 Credit for the design goes to my Dad